 Although the bulk of enclosure, either by agreement or by Parliamentary means, was completed by around , the economic demands of agriculture continued ever upwards.
 Better drainage and improved farm buildings cost money, but were unavoidable if good tenants were to be attracted and rents were to be maintained.
 By the s it was argued that the demands on landlords were such that they simply did not have the finance to undertake further improvements.

-go to site State help - partly as a sop to the landed interest for the repeal of the Corn Laws in - and the activities of private improvement companies, made capital available for estate improvements.
+State help - partly as a sop to the landed interest for the repeal of the Corn Laws in - and the activities of private improvement companies, made capital available for estate improvements.
 The expected rate of return on drainage schemes seldom exceeded 3 per cent, and on one group of estates covering 5 per cent of the land area, between and it amounted to no more than 2.
 Despite poor returns the level of investment increased in the course of time.
 Farmers and landowners alike prospered in the boom conditions of the Napoleonic war years, but following the cessation of hostilities in depression set in.

 It was widely believed that heavy landlord investment was crucial if good tenants were to be attracted and kept.
 Once begun there proved to be no turning back.
 The remnants of enclosure, responsibility for drainage and farm buildings, and for the introduction of new scientific methods and mechanical aids, all fell squarely onto the landlord's shoulders.
 The majority of the burden was imposed in the second half of the century.
 In the middle decades, "high farming" induced landlords to invest in their farms.

 - Dr Julia Banister.